Historical revision of the Inquisition: Background

 Inquisitions were ecclesiastical investigations conducted either directly by the Catholic Church or by secular authorities with the support of the Church.
 These investigations were undertaken at varying times in varying regions under the authority of the local bishop and his designates or under the sponsorship of papal-appointed legates.
 The purpose of each inquisition was specific to the outstanding circumstances of the region in which it was held.
 Investigations usually involved a legal process, the goal of which was to obtain a confession and reconciliation with the Church from those who were accused of heresy or of participating in activities contrary to Church Canon law.
 The objectives of the inquisitions were to secure the repentance of the accused and to maintain the authority of the Church.
 Inquisitions were conducted with the collaboration of secular authorities.
-If an investigation resulted in a person being convicted of heresy and unwillingness to repent punishment was administered by the secular authorities.
+If an investigation resulted in a person being convicted of heresy and unwillingness to repent, punishment was administered by the secular authorities.

 "Until recently, Protestant-inspired literature on the Inquisition tended to be hostile to the Catholic Church per se, while Catholic literature tended to be narrowly apologetic and justificatory."
 For Protestant scholars of the nineteenth century such as William H. Prescott and John Lothrop Motley the Spanish Inquisition represented "the archsymbol of religious intolerance and ecclesiastical power".
 Henry Charles Lea wrote both A History of the Inquisition of the Middle Ages (1888) and A History of the Inquisition of Spain (1906).
 A History of the Inquisition of Spain was considered both groundbreaking and polemical.
 His studies were criticized for having both an anti-Catholic and an anti-Spanish bias.
 Lea saw the Inquisition as theocratic absolutism that weakened Spain to an extent that undermined its overseas empire and ultimately contributed to its defeat during the Spanish–American War of 1898.
-However both Juan Antonio Llorente's in his Histoire critique de l'Inquisition espagnole (1817) and Lea had access to original documents.

 For a long time, the Spanish Inquisition had been associated principally with persecution of Protestants.
 Nineteenth-century historian José Amador de los Ríos brought a focus to bear on the situation of Spain's large converso population.